RomanIncognito/vnote/CCNA/1-22_EXAM/WIRELESS.md

 At the most basic level, there is no control over the number of devices that can transmit and receive frames.

-basic service set (BSS) is a wireless access point (AP).
+basic service set (BSS) is a collection of wireless stations/nodes that are connected to the same wireless access point (AP).
 BSS identifier (BSSID) that is based on the AP’s own radio MAC address.
+BSSID -  is the MAC address of the access point radio for that service set.

 AP - An access point is a device that creates a wireless local area network and acts as a portal for devices to connect.

 SSID - means (Service Set Identifier) and represents the name of your wireless network in string format in, most likely, use of ascii characters only.

-BSSID -  is the MAC address of the access point radio for that service set.

 A wireless distribution system (WDS) is a system enabling the wireless interconnection of access points in  802.11 network.